 Finally, even small amounts are important to check.
 Credit card scammers charge a small amount to see if a card is still valid.
 If the first transaction is approved, they start using the card for larger amounts.

-All three named websites were contacted and asked for review of the article.
-No replies were received and in several instanced phone numbers were not answered and emails bounced.
+All three named websites were contacted and asked for a review of the article.
+No replies were received and in several instances, phone numbers were not answered and emails bounced.